decodedfaith/roqqu-a/README.md

     ```

 3.  **Run the code generator:**
     This project uses `riverpod_generator`.
-You must run the build runner to generate the necessary files.
-For continuous development, use the `watch` command:
+You must run the build runner to generate the necessary provider files.
-    ```bash
-    dart run build_runner watch --delete-conflicting-outputs
-    ```
-    For a one-time build, use:
     ```bash
     dart run build_runner build --delete-conflicting-outputs
     ```